Dabendorf/INF237-AlgoritmeEngineering/README.md

 ### Segment trees

 #### Points of Snow
 We live in a one dimensional country and receive both weather reports telling about falling snow and queries how much snow there is at one place.
-Snow falls in the range [a,b) (badly described)
+Snow falls in the range [a,b) (badly described)<br/>
 Write a programme which stores these values and calculates the amount of snow at different places

 Solution: